John Ruddick: Liberal Party

-Libertarian
+Libertarian Party

 Ruddick left the Liberal Party to join the Liberal Democrats (renamed in 2024 to the Libertarian Party) in 2021, following public dissatisfaction with the Liberals' response to COVID-19, lockdowns and what he alleged to be a lack of democratisation in the party.
 He initially announced he would contest the electorate of Warringah at the 2022 federal election, but instead unsuccessfully contested the Senate.

 Ruddick was the lead candidate on the LDP's Legislative Council ticket at the 2023 New South Wales state election.
 In late 2022, the Liberal Democrats NSW state executive voted to disendorse Ruddick as its lead MLC candidate for the NSW state election following allegations of bullying and harassment of campaign staff, allegations which Ruddick denied.
 After a petition calling for a special general meeting over the matter was signed by over 25% of the party's 320 members, Ruddick was re-endorsed.

 The party received 3.53% of the primary vote in the upper house ballot, a swing of +1.3%, a quota of 0.7755.
 As the lead candidate, Ruddick was declared elected on 20 April 2023.
 He is the first member of the party to be elected to the NSW Parliament.
 His term will expire on 7 March 2031.

-His senior adviser is Clifford Jennings, who was banned for life from the Nationals party following an attempt to stack their youth wing with members of neo-Nazi groups.
+In March 2025, Ruddick opposed a proposed amendment to the Abortion Law Reform Act 2019 that would mean the majority of hospitals in NSW would be required to provide abortion-related services.

 Ruddick participated in the 2025 Sydney Harbour Bridge protest.

 Ruddick expressed his support for the 2025 March for Australia.
 He also supports a five-year immigration pause; he does not support remigration.

+In October 2025, Ruddick introduced a Bill for an Act to prohibit the performance of terminations for the purposes of sex selection.

+In November 2025, Ruddick is the president of the Digital Freedom Project who announced it would commence legal action in the High Court against the new Social media age ban laws, saying they violate the implied right to political communication in the Constitution.